 It could be your friends or family members telling you that you’re crazy and you can’t do whatever it is you want to do.
 And sometimes, it’s all of those things at once.

-Everybody has something that makes them feel overwhelmed or anxious about setting a scary goal.
-(And if you don’t then you’re straight up awesome and I need to know your secret! 🙂 )
+Everybody has something that makes them feel overwhelmed or anxious about setting a scary goal for their business.
+(And if you don’t then you’re straight-up awesome and I need to know your secret! )

-It’s absolutely possible to be afraid of your own greatness.
-Once you start doing the thing you’re made to do, your life will change and that’s scary to think about, especially if you’ve gotten used to the comfortable (and nonthreatening) groove you’re living in.
+Once you start doing the thing you’re made to do, your life will change and that’s scary to think about, especially if you’ve gotten used to the comfortable (and unthreatening) groove you’re living in.